-Cystitis is an inflammation of the bladder.
+Cystitis is an inflammation of the bladder and is a common form of urinary tract infection (UTI).
 Cystitis predominately affects women, but occasionally it can affect men and children.

 What Causes Cystitis?